crashoz/usenc/docs/encoders/escape.md

 ### NAME

-`hex` - Hexadecimal string encoding
+`escape` - Generic escape encoder.

 ### DESCRIPTION

-Encodes each character with its hex 2-digits representation and an optional prefix/suffix
+Encodes each character with the `cls.encode_char` function and add a prefix and a suffix.
+Characters to be encoded are selected by the `character_class` or `regex` parameter, and are fine tuned by the `include` and `exclude` parameters.
+The decoder uses `decode_class` to match sequences to be decoded by the `cls.decode_char` function

 ### OPTIONS